-NDSU's Department of Human Development and Family Science offers a Bachelor's Degree in Human Development and Family Science with options in: Child and Adolescent Development, Family Science, Child Development /Elementary Education, Family Science /Social Work and Adult Development and Aging.
-We also offer the Ph.D. in Developmental Science, as well as a Masters Degree in HDFS with options in Family Financial Planning, Gerontology and Youth Development.
-We take pride in preparing our graduates for their future careers.
+Bachelor's Degree in Human Development and Family Science: with options in: Child and Adolescent Development, Family Science, Child Development /Elementary Education, Family Science /Social Work and Adult Development and Aging.
+Undergraduate information.

 Masters Degrees-online : With options in Family Financial Planning, Gerontology and Youth Development.
 Online masters program!

 Graduate Certificates-online: Youth Development, Youth Program Management and Evaluation, Gerontology, and Family Financial Planning with options in financial planning, and financial and housing counseling.